Neos-Metaverse/NeosPublic/README.md

 If you'd like to make a new issue you can [click here](https://github.com/Frooxius/NeosPublic/issues/new/choose) to start the process.
 You'll need a GitHub account to make issues and one can be created by [clicking here](https://github.com/join)

 ## Security issues or exploits
 Please do not submit security exploits to the public GitHub.
-You can report them privately at https://moderation.neos.com
+You can report them privately at https://moderation.neos.com .

+For more information please read our [security and exploit reporting policy](./.github/SECURITY.md).

 ## Inter-personal issues and requests
 If your issue directly relates to another user or group rather than a general bug or feature requests for the software, please make a ticket at https://moderation.neos.com instead.